HarisGodil/twoidiotsonekeyboard/README.md

 The keys are match by reflecting over the center axis.
 For example, the letters 'q' and 'p' are a partners, responsible for creating the other.

-## How to install
+## How to Install / Run

-If you already have tmux installed, all you need to is run `generate_tmux_conf.py`
+To install, ensure tmux is installed, and then run `generate_tmux_conf.py` to generate the tmux config.

+To set this up, start tmux, and create an extra pane (`C-Space %`)

 ## Caveats and Quirks